codeborne/mobileid/README.md

 * startLogin(phoneNumber) - to initiate the login session, which will send a flash message to your mobile phone.
 The returned MobileIDSession contains the challenge code that you need to display to the user.
 * waitForLogin(session) - to wait until user finally signs the challenge.
 This is a blocking call for simplicity.
+* isLoginComplete(session) - if you want to do polling from the client side

 See working example in [HelloMobileID.java](http://github.com/codeborne/mobileid/blob/master/test/com/codeborne/security/mobileid/HelloMobileID.java) - run the main() method.